 You also don’t want to make changes too frequently or not enough.
-The financial advisory team at Scarborough Capital Management looks at 10 of the most common times you many want to adjust your portfolio and consider rebalancing strategies.
+The financial advisory team at Scarborough Capital Management looks at 10 of the most common times you may want to adjust your portfolio and consider rebalancing strategies.1.
+Annually

 For some people, either the beginning of the year or the end of the year is a good time to rebalance their portfolio.
 For others, it’s tax time.
 While you may not need to make changes every year, reviewing your asset allocation on a set schedule rather than on an as-needed basis is a good way keep it on your radar.
 When life happens (you have a baby, change jobs, get married or divorced), it’s easy to get caught up in the day-to-day shuffle and forget to revisit plans you have in place.
 A year can turn into 10 years seemingly overnight.
 And 10 years is a long time to not look at your plan.

 On the contrary, did you recently have a baby and therefore want to start saving for your little one’s college education?
 You can’t earmark the same money for multiple goals.
-Talk to your financial advisor about how this new goal affects your retirement planning and your asset allocation.
+Talk to your financial advisor about how this new goal affects your retirement planning and your asset allocation.5.
+Life Changes

 For new parents who suddenly have another person to plan for, the amount they invest may increase or decrease, and their risk tolerance will probably change.

-It’s not recommended to withdrawal money from your investments and retirement plans early.
+It’s not recommended to withdraw money from your investments and retirement plans early.
 In fact, the IRS will penalize you in most circumstances.
 But again, life happens.
-Discuss your plans with your financial advisor.
+Discuss your plans with your financial advisor.9.
+You Relocate

 Ready to retire?
 When you begin to rely on withdrawals from your retirement accounts for income, rebalancing your portfolio will probably be part of your retirement-drawdown strategy.
 Age isn’t necessarily a reason to make changes, but generally speaking, nearing retirement can change your risk tolerance.